Strictly Ballroom: Plot

 Fran, accused of damaging Scott's chances, reluctantly accedes and returns home crestfallen.
 Scott tells his mother he won't dance with Tina.
 He follows Fran home, where her overprotective Spanish father, Rico, discovers and challenges him.
 To appease Rico, Scott proposes a Paso Doble for the assembled company.
 Rico and Fran's grandmother Ya Ya demonstrate the proper Paso Doble technique and offer to teach the couple, who spend the next week training with Fran's family.
 However, Fife intervenes, telling Scott that Doug (his father) ruined his own career by dancing his own steps, which he has regretted ever since.
-Unwilling to upset his parents further, Scott re-teams with Liz.
+Unwilling to upset his parents further, Scott finally decides to dance with Tina Sparkle.

 During the competition, Doug explains to Scott that Fife lied: Fife had convinced Shirley to dance with Les instead of Doug so that Fife could win the competition.
 It is also revealed that Fife is plotting to sabotage Scott in favor of audience favorite, Ken.
 Scott runs after Fran and persuades her to dance with him.

 In the next round, Scott and Fran make a dramatic entrance and begin dancing, immediately riveting the audience.
 Fife tries to disqualify them, but Scott's friend Wayne Burns, having overheard Fife's treachery along with his partner Vanessa Cronin, disconnects the PA system, allowing Scott and Fran to dance a Paso Doble routine that impresses the audience.
-Desperate, Fife tries to turn off the music, but Scott's younger sister Kylie and her partner Luke interfere until Fife's girlfriend Charm Leachman disconnects the sound system.
+Desperate, Fife tries to turn off the music, but Scott's younger sister Kylie (Lauren Hewett) and her partner Luke interfere until Fife's girlfriend Charm Leachman (Kris McQuade) disconnects the sound system.
 Fife then disqualifies Scott and Fran, but Doug begins clapping out a beat to enable the pair to continue dancing.
 The audience claps along, as Scott and Fran resume dancing.
 Liz, having had a change of heart, turns on Fife and Leachman and restores the music, and Scott and Fran's spirited dancing brings down the house.
 Doug asks Shirley to dance with him and the whole audience joins them on the floor.
-As the performance finishes, Scott and Fran kiss, the competition forgotten.
+As the performance finishes, Scott and Fran kiss.